apache/flink/docs/internal_add_operator.md

 ### More Complex Operators

-A more complex example of an operation via specialization is the [Aggregation Operation](https://github.com/apache/incubator-flink/blob/master/stratosphere-java/src/main/java/eu/stratosphere/api/java/operators/AggregateOperator.java) in the Java API.
+A more complex example of an operation via specialization is the {% gh_link /stratosphere-java/src/main/java/eu/stratosphere/api/java/operators/AggregateOperator.java "Aggregation Operation" %} in the Java API.
 It is implemented by means of a *GroupReduce* UDF.

-The Aggregate Operation comes with its own operator in the *Java API*, but translates itself into a [GroupReduceOperatorBase](https://github.com/apache/incubator-flink/blob/master/stratosphere-core/src/main/java/eu/stratosphere/api/common/operators/base/GroupReduceOperatorBase.java) in the *Common API*. (see [Program Life Cycle](program_life_cycle.html) for details of how an operation from the *Java API* becomes an operation of the *Common API* and finally a runtime operation.)
+The Aggregate Operation comes with its own operator in the *Java API*, but translates itself into a {% gh_link /stratosphere-core/src/main/java/eu/stratosphere/api/common/operators/base/GroupReduceOperatorBase.java "GroupReduceOperatorBase" %} in the *Common API*. (see [Program Life Cycle](program_life_cycle.html) for details of how an operation from the *Java API* becomes an operation of the *Common API* and finally a runtime operation.)
 The Java API aggregation operator is only a builder that takes the types of aggregations and the field positions, and used that information to parameterize the GroupReduce UDF that performs the aggregations.